CMQ1996/Charity-Chess/README.md

 - In the githup repository, navigate to settings.
 - From the source section dropdown tab, select Master Branch.
 - Once Master Brance is selected, the page provided a link to the completed site.
+Here is the link to the deployed page [Charity Chess](https://cmq1996.github.io/Charity-Chess/)

 ## Credits
 The meta tags for the page were pulled from the CI [Love Running](https://cmq1996.github.io/Love-Running-walkthrough/) walkthrough project.